bbc/software-engineering-technical-assessments/election-api-python/README.md

 :warning:  If you make any changes to the code, please ensure you return it to it's initial (HEAD) state before your assessment.

-## Prerequisites
+## Setup

+System requirements:

-- python 3.9 or higher
+- Python 3.9 or higher

 ### To Build
 `pip install -r requirements.txt`